 INNOVATE WITH VIDEO – HOW TO USE VIDEO FOR YOUR BUSINESS

 At ProfileTree, we understand the importance of video marketing for businesses.The power of great video content marketing has the ability to build real communities around a brand as it was reported in 2018, 53% of consumers engage with a brand after viewing a video on social media.
 And we believe in measurable customer journeys designed around ROI.

 During our video training, we deliver an overview of video know-how for building your business…

 We’ll look at video strategy, video for social media and explain why you don’t need expensive equipment to make video marketing work for your company.

 Finally, we’ll cover video promotion including steps to gain views for your content many people forget to take.

 Our children can name famous social media stars while being a ‘YouTuber’ has become a real career.

-One content creator from Derry – Adam Beales – is 18 years old and went from friends and family views (2,000 views) two years ago to 1.5m with advert revenue.
+One content creator from Derry – Adam Beales – is 19 years old and went from friends and family views (2,000 views) two years ago to 1.5m with advert revenue.
 He also has his own clothing range, brand partnerships and signed a contract with Disney.

 YouTube has redefined ‘prime time’ – a long way from the evening period on TV – in that any time you have viewers will be the prime time for your brand.